 4] Greed and the desire to make quick money have usually been why people fall victim to such scams.
 So control your excitement and actions if you get a ‘chance’ to lay your hands on millions of dollars, for no reason.

 5] Shop online only on trusted websites.
 You know a site is trusted when it uses a lock icon.
-These sites show the name of the company in green color in the address bar of all browsers except Internet Explorer.
+These sites display the company name in green in the address bar of all browsers except Internet Explorer.
 Plus the reputation of online shopping centers has to be considered.
-Of course, there can be new stores that you may want to try out.
-Exercise caution in buying from such sites by doing a background check on the sites.
+Of course, there may be new stores that you’d like to try out.
+Exercise caution when buying from such sites by conducting a background check on the site.

 6] Do not directly reply with your resume to online job offers via emails – even if the job website is reputed.
 It is easy for anyone to register with job sites and post job vacancies.
-Do a little background check on the company to see if it is indeed a company.
-If a job vacancy asks you for bank details as well, ignore it.
+Conduct a brief background check on the company to verify its legitimacy.
+If a job vacancy requests your bank details as well, ignore it.
 Better be safe than sorry.

 8] Balance your credit card statements every month to see if any item exists that you cannot relate to.

-9] Check out your credit reports once a year to see if there are any loans that you did not take.
+9] Check out your credit reports once a year to see if there are any loans that you did not take out.

 10] Think before clicking links in the e-mail, instant messages, or chat sessions and be suspicious of any e-mail with urgent requests for personal financial information.